Applied Kinesiology: Training, Career Paths and Professional Certification

 Learn About Kinesiology Degrees, Careers and Training

-approach that uses muscle testing in order to zero in on health problems throughout the body.
+Applied kinesiology is an approach that uses muscle testing in order to zero in on health problems throughout the body.
 The kinesiologist then determines appropriate physical therapies, herbal medicine, dietary changes or other treatment methods to address the patient’s health issues and prevent future problems.
 Kinesiology school attracts a wide range of practitioners interested in holistic health, particularly chiropractors, naturopathic and conventional medical doctors, physical therapists, massage therapists and nurses.

 Kinesiology school graduates can be found throughout the health care and bodywork industries.
 But what all of these kinesiology careers have in common is their focus on using muscles as a diagnostic tool to pinpoint issues in the nervous system, lymphatic system, energy pathways and other body systems.
 Kinesiologists use conventional diagnostic methods like laboratory tests as well as assessments that look at the structure and function of the musculoskeletal system—posture analysis, motion analysis and manual testing for areas of muscle weakness.
 When the underlying source of the muscle weakness or movement issue has been identified, the practitioner may suggest physical therapies, medical treatments or herbal supplements to address the problem.